How The Highlighter Test Can Help You Save Money

 Cell Phone: $0 (My parents won't let me pay for my portion of the family cell phone plan)

-Savings: $600 USD (automatically taken out of my checking account and put into a high-yield savings)
+Savings: $600 (automatically taken out of my checking account and put into a high-yield savings)

 Loan Payments: None.
 I am extremely fortunate in that whatever scholarships didn't cover, my grandmother covered for me.